holepunchto/hyperbee-diff-stream/README.md

 ## Usage
 See [example.js](./example.js)

 ## API

 #### `const diffStream = new BeeDiffStream(leftSnapshot, rightSnapshot, [options])`

 Make a new `BeeDiffStream` instance, which is the stream of changes to get from the state of `leftSnapshot` to that of `rightSnapshot`.

-The changes are ordered by key.
+The stream is ordered by key.

 `leftSnapshot` and `rightSnapshot` should be snapshots (or checkouts) of the same hyperbee.
 The hyperbee can be an autobase view.